JustalK/LABORATORY-MESSAGE-BROKER/README.md

 Example how to persist the data even after interruption of the server.
 Example how to use nginx to create a reverse proxy Example how to create micro services
+Example how to create a container with mongodb

 ## Links